Gamification is the buzzword today, it seems like we all have this in mind, and we do strongly believe in it here at Feedier.

 Content and non-financial incentives

-When you don’t want to offer monetary incentive, you could also imagine offering educating content, invitation to visit the office or to a special sales operation, and much more, as long as it’s valuable and actionable.
+When you don’t want to offer a monetary incentive, you could also imagine offering educating content, an

 Pre-paid or Promised Incentive